Cristin O'Keefe Aptowicz: Life

-A native of Philadelphia, Cristin O'Keefe Aptowicz graduated from Central High School of Philadelphia in 1996 and received a B.F.A. in Dramatic Writing from New York University in 2000.
+A native of Philadelphia, the daughter of Bruce S. Aptowicz and Maureen (O'Keefe) Aptowicz, Cristin O'Keefe Aptowicz graduated from Central High School of Philadelphia in 1996 and earned a B.F.A. in Dramatic Writing from New York University in 2000.
 Her brother, Kevin Aptowicz, is a professor of physics at West Chester University.
-In 2016, she married novelist/screenwriter Ernest Cline, whom she met at the 1998 National Poetry Slam.
+On June 18, 2016, she married novelist/screenwriter Ernest Cline, whom she met at the 1998 National Poetry Slam.

 Poetry

 Aptowicz was introduced to the New York City Poetry Slam community by NYU classmate, Beau Sia.
 In November 1998, at age 19, she founded the NYC-Urbana Poetry Slam series.

 NYC-Urbana was the formal continuation of a poetry slam series started by Bob Holman and as of 2008, has earned three National Poetry Slam Championships: 1997 (as Team Mouth Almighty), 2000 and 2002.
 Aptowicz was a member of the 1998, 2001, 2003 and 2010 NYC-Urbana Poetry Slam teams.
 Well-known poets who have been on NYC-Urbana Poetry Slam teams including Taylor Mali, Beau Sia, Anis Mojgani and Sarah Kay, among others.
-Aptowicz was also the 2010 Women of the World Poetry Slam (WOWps) representative for NYC-Urbana.
+Aptowicz was the 2010 Women of the World Poetry Slam (WOWps) representative for NYC-Urbana.